► F1-inspired Alfa Romeo supercar draws near

 Could it be electric?
 Lotus is working on mid-engined electric cars which stack battery modules vertically behind the driver in what it calls a ‘chest’ design.
 But Mesonero-Romanos has ruled out such an approach from Alfa Romeo, using Stellantis’s new STLA electric platforms.

-Car directly asked the design chief whether Alfa would deliver a petrol-powered halo car, to be met with a grin and a shrug.
-‘I think you know what that means but I’m not saying anything,’ he replied enigmatically.
+CAR magazine directly asked the design chief whether Alfa would deliver a petrol-powered halo car, to be met with a grin and a shrug.
+‘I think you know what that means, but I’m not saying anything,’ he replied enigmatically.

 Alfa has a sensational engine in the 503bhp, twin-turbo V6 developed for the Giulia and Stelvio Quadrifoglio.
-It’s also been extended to 533bhp for the stripped-out Giulia GTAm supersaloon.
+It’s also been extended to 533bhp for the stripped-out Giulia GTAm supersaloon (below).

 The base engine would be sensational in a lightweight supercar – adding electric modules would be expensive and complicated, though a V6 hybrid would offer some symmetry with the F1 racer’s drivetrain.
 Also, Ferrari F1 supplies the Alfa’s engine – and former Ferrari engineers worked on the Giulia’s V6 too.